Milk quotas in the United Kingdom

-A milk quota (or more accurately dairy produce quota) was one of the measures used by governments in the European Union to intervene in agriculture.
-Their purpose was to bring rising milk production under control.
+A milk quota or dairy produce quota was a historical measure used by the United Kingdom government to intervene in agriculture.
+Originally introduced to reflect the agricultural policies of the European Economic Community, the quota's purpose was to bring rising milk production under control.
 Milk quotas were attached to land holdings and represented a cap on the amount of milk that a farmer could sell every year without paying a levy.
 Milk quotas were assets and could be bought and sold or acquired or lost by other means and so there was a market for them.

 Milk quotas were withdrawn on 31 March 2015.

 History

 Milk quotas were first introduced in the United Kingdom on 2 April 1984 under the Dairy Produce Quotas Regulations 1984, which reflected the then European Economic Community (now the European Union's) Common Agricultural Policy.
 Originally, they were to run until 1989, but they were extended several times, and were not renewed for the period following 31 March 2015.

 Each member of the European Economic Community was allowed to produce dairy products up to a cap, which was based on each state's 1981 production, plus 1%.
 The cap was designated the "reference quantity".
 A levy to the EEC was due on production in excess of the reference quantity.
 This levy was then to be recovered from the farmers or dairies involved.
 Until 2002, recovery of the levy was down to the Intervention Board for Agricultural Produce.
 It was then recovered by the Rural Payments Agency on behalf of the UK Department for Environment, Food and Rural Affairs (DEFRA).

 The Dairy Produce Quotas Regulations 1994, which came into effect from 1 April 1994, substantially revised the old structure.
 Until 31 March 1994, the MAFF ("Ministry of Agriculture, Fisheries and Food", a British government department that has since been replaced by DEFRA) was responsible for milk quotas, together with the Secretaries of State for Scotland and Wales and the Department of Agriculture for Northern Ireland.
 On the MAFF's behalf, Milk Marketing Boards kept a register of quotas that detailed which farmers or dairies held what quotas.
 The Milk Marketing Boards were dissolved on 31 October 1994 (in England, Wales and Scotland) and 28 February 1995 (in Northern Ireland).

 The final regulations governing milk quotas were the Dairy Produce Quotas Regulations 2005, the Dairy Produce Quotas (Scotland) Regulations 2005 and the Dairy Produce (Quotas) (Wales) Regulations 2005, as amended.